Bayesian neural networks with interpretable priors from Mercer kernels: Example applications

 The joint posterior is given by Bayes's rule as

 which is then sampled with SGLD.
+When sampling, the unbiased estimate is built by keeping the first $100$ eigenpairs of $\Delta^{-1}$.
+Then, at each iteration we randomly subsample $10$ eigenpairs, $64$ points in the time domain, and $24$ of the available $94$ datapoints, which represents roughly $25\%$ of the total data.
+The initial learning rate is set to $0.001$.
 The resulting posterior is shown in Fig.~\ref{fig:moto}.
-We see that the BNNs are both learn the overall trend of the data and identify the heteroscedastic noise present.
+We see that the BNNs both learn the overall trend of the data and identify the heteroscedastic noise present.
 Also, we generate the posterior on a super-fine mesh of one million points to further emphasize the ease at which the method scales.

 While the posterior in eq.~(\ref{eqn:posterior1}) resembles a hierarchical GP model, implementing the same hierarchy with a GP would be a bit more difficult.
 Sampling the posterior would require an $O(n^3)$ marginal likelihood evaluation at each iteration (to invert the covariance matrix).
 By contrast, under the Mercer prior formulation it is straightforward to implement minibatching of the data.
 In this way, the Mercer prior provides the interpretability of GP-based hierarchies together with the scalability of neural networks.
 While this dataset is relatively small, it is easy to see how this idea extrapolates to datasets which would be computationally prohibitive for GPs.